IBM/federated-learning-lib/docs/tutorials/configure_fl.md

 ## The party's configuration file.

-The folowing YAML file is an example of the party's configuration file.
+The following YAML file is an example of the party's configuration file.
 In this example, a flask connection is selected, therefore, the aggregator server information will be provided in the `aggregator` section.
 The party also specifies its data information in the `data` section,